BenjaminTuckerInstitute/Liberty/1/26/liberty.md

 "We will call a meeting at early candlelight," said Paddie.
 "We haven't any meeting-house yet nor candles, but yonder grove will make a good temple.
 Now for supper."

-The meal was soon over, and the evening light flashing with gold spread through the beautiful forest and glittered afar out upon the tossing sea.
+The meal was soon over, and the evening light flashing with gold spread through the beautiful forest and glittered afar out upon the tossing seA\.
 Beneath the verdant canopy, the jolly company gathered to see what might be done toward the formation of a model republic.

 "I have taken the liberty," said Paddie, "to draw up a few resolutions as a starting-point for our portentous undertaking.
 We now occupy a remarkable position in history.
 Let us be worthy of it.
 We are undisturbed by any of the precedents of the mistaken past.
 With boundless hope, we look forth into the future.
 We have the stored wisdom of the ages for our guide, besides our own untrammeled reason.
 We wish to build a state that shall be a joy to those who come after us, that shall be a monument of human ingenuity.
 In the first place let it be distinctly understood that we will have no church with state.
 The church is an individual matter, and all can suit themselves; they can have whatever style they wish.
 They can worship or not worship, according to the dictates of their own conscience.
 We want something simply for human convenience, by which we can live happily together and obtain the most from our mutual endeavor.
 Is not this the mind of all?"